 Tips from the Experts

 Tis’ the season for cold weather activities!
 I am by no means an extreme sports junkie but it is pretty cool to meet one.
-One of our winter features is Eastern Mountain Sports Climbing School.
-The manager of the climbing school Matt Wiech, allowed me to pick his brain about a sport that I know little about.
+The manager of an ice climbing school, Matt Wiech, allowed me to pick his brain about a sport that I know little about.

 When Matt started climbing in 1996, he ended up coming to the Adirondacks with mentors to use the wonderful climbing terrain we have here.
 By 2004, Matt was a New York State Licensed Guide.
 After coming up here throughout the years like many others before him, he became hooked on the uniqueness of the Adirondacks.
 He is proud to say that he has put down roots in a place he truly enjoys living.
 Ice climbing has even become a family affair for him and his wife.
 According to Matt, his wife is a fair-weather climber so they can even spend some quality time together in away you wouldn’t normally think of.
 Some of his favorite places to go ice climbing are Roaring Brooks Falls and Poke-O-Moonshine Mountain.